dtbullock/tc-jndi-madness/README.md

 to throw a `javax.naming.NameNotFoundException` if a required resource has not been properly configured.

+### Basic Arrangement of the Test
+This webapp declares two resource references of type `java.sql.DataSource` in `web.xml`:

+- `jdbc/good`
+- `jdbc/bad`

+It also supplies a configuration of ONE of these resources (`jdbc/good`) in `META-INF/context.xml` which Tomcat will use to configure it.
+Since we need to give this resource declaration a chance at succeeding, we use the PostgreSQL driver and a syntactically-valid corresponding JDBC URL.
+The PostgreSQL driver does not attempt to use the URL until we call `getConnection()` and since we never do that, there is no need to configure an actual database for this test.

+We deliberately DO NOT supply a configuration for `jdbc/bad`.
+This simulates the condition when no configuration for the resource is found by Tomcat's resolution mechanism.

+### Interpreting Results

 In this test, the servlet mounted at `/index.html` reports:

 - *PASS* if getting `jdbc/bad` throws a `NamingException` as we expect it should